Cyclone Hudah: Rodrigues Island, Saint Brandon, and Tromelin Island

-Passing north of Rodrigues Island on March 30, Hudah produced moderate winds, though effects to infrastructure and crops on the island were minimal.
+Passing north of Rodrigues Island on 30 March, Hudah produced moderate winds, though effects to infrastructure and crops on the island were minimal.
 During the night of the following day, Hudah passed near the Saint Brandon archipelago.
 A weather station on the island maintained by the Mauritius Meteorological Services reported a minimum pressure of roughly 996 mbar and a maximum sustained wind measurement of 70 km/h.
-During the night of April 1, the cyclone passed approximately 35 km south of Tromelin Island, producing strong winds.
+During the night of 1 April, the cyclone passed approximately 35 km south of Tromelin Island, producing strong winds.
 A Météo-France station on the isle recorded sustained winds of 125 km/h and a gust of 180 km/h.
 A minimum pressure of 972 mbar was also recorded.
 Due to a lack of sustainable infrastructure on the latter two islands, damage was minimal.

 Madagascar

-As the cyclone moved closer to Madagascar on April 2, Radio Madagascar called for residents of Toamasina to take precautionary measures.
+As the cyclone moved closer to Madagascar on 2 April, Radio Madagascar called for residents of Toamasina to take precautionary measures.
 At the time, forecasts predicted that Hudah would make landfall in northern Madagascar later that day.

 Upon making landfall, Hudah impacted the same regions that were affected earlier in the year by Cyclone Leon–Eline and Severe Tropical Storm Gloria.
 The cyclone produced waves at least 8 m in height, which impacted the coast.
 Across affected areas, coffee plantations, fruit trees, and rice crops in low-lying areas were damaged.
 Food warehouses in the northeastern areas of Madagascar were destroyed.
 In the small town of Antalaha, up to 90 percent of all homes were destroyed, and two people were killed.
 The city's water and electrical systems were cut off.
 Only eight homes remained intact along a stretch of road leading from the town to the local airstrip.
 As a result, only concrete structures remained standing, while those made of iron sheeting or wood materials were destroyed.
 Thus, the road was covered in debris, slightly delaying airlift operations to the region in the storm's aftermath.
 Nearby vanilla fields were also severely damaged.

 Due to the effects of Hudah, the cyclone was considered the worst to strike the Antalaha region in 20 years.
-The towns of Maroantsetra and Andapa were also hit hard, with 60–70 percent of homes in the latter destroyed.
+The towns of Maroantsetra and Andapa were also hit hard, with 60 to 70 percent of homes in the latter town destroyed.
 Maroantsetra, a coastal town, was flooded by the storm surge, and as a result seven people died.
 The commune of Mananara Nord was completely flooded by the storm.
 Other isolated villages could not be reached via road or telecommunications due to the storm.
-One of these cities was Sambava, which suffered from a lack of available telephone links since late on April 2.
+One of these cities was Sambava, which suffered from a lack of available telephone links since late on 2 April.
 One person died in Sambava.
 A resort in the town of Cap Est was flattened.
 Initial estimates indicated that Hudah caused at least 100,000 people to become homeless.